HuyHung0/Robot-competition---group-3/README.md

 7. 3rd Sensor : Gyro Sensor
    - We use the gyro sensor to help the robot moves, navigates and making turns with precise calculations and data

+## Our Strategy

+### Attacking
+- For attacking, our strategy is to score the ball that we already have in the grappler by going straight to the colored line using the color sensor.
+- After reaching the colored line, the robot will kick the ball into the basket and making a right turn facing the ball on its right
+- Robot will move slowly towards the ball until the sonar sensor detects the suitable distance, making the robot stops
+- Robot will then pickup the ball in front of it and turns left facing the goal once again.
+It will kick the ball into the basketball
+- Robot turns left facing the leftside of the arena, and move slowly towards the ball on its left until the sonar sensor detects the precised distance
+- Robot will pickup the ball and make a right turn facing the goal and kick the ball into it

+### defending
+- For defending, we use sonar sensor and color sensor for the navigation.
+If the robot detects the colored line or a wall in front of it, it will turn and avoid them
+- Hence, making the robot navigates and roams in the defensive area